General Info – summary

 Flowers

-The very small (up to 3mm long), slightly sweet-scented, greenish-yellow Flowers with white, hairy throats are borne on leaf axils in dense clusters – often with new leaves.
+The very small (up to 3mm long), slightly sweet-scented, greenish-yellow Flowers with white, hairy throats develop in leaf axils in dense clusters.
 Inflorescences have 4-40 short-branched heads (up to 3cm in diameter) contained within a Cyme (a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first) that has 2 secondary axes.
 Each flowers rest on a short Pedicel (stalk of a single flower) and often arises with the new leaves.
 The Calyx is saucer or basin shaped.
-The petals in the yellow-green Corolla have a broadly cylindrical tube ending with reflexed lobes.
-The flowers are Monoecious (having both male and female reproductive organs on the same plant) and here each flower is functionally male or female.
-In functionally male flowers, the Stamens arise from the corolla mouth.
+The Petals in the yellow-green Corolla have a broadly cylindrical tube ending with reflexed lobes.
+The flowers are Monoecious (having both male and female reproductive organs on the same plant) and here each flower (N.B. not the whole plant) is functionally male or female.
+In functionally Male Flowers, the Stamens arise from the corolla mouth.
 The Filaments are usually shorter than the Anthers.
 The Disc (a more or less fleshy or elevated development of the receptacle) is annular.
-In functionally female flowers, the inferior, 2-locular Ovary has a single pendulous Ovule in each locule.
-The hairless Style is narrowly clavate (thickened towards the top, like a baseball bat) and slightly longer than the corolla tube.
+In functionally Female Flowers, the inferior, 2-locular Ovary has a single pendulous Ovule in each locule.
+An almost spherical Pollen Presenter situated at the tip of the Style (a more or less elongated part of the pistil situated between the ovary and the stigma).
+The function of the pollen presenter is to promote cross fertilizationThe hairless Style is narrowly clavate (thickened towards the top, like a baseball bat) and slightly longer than the corolla tube.
 (Aug-Jan).

 Fruit